oxwhirl/smacv2/README.md

 If you tried these instructions and couldn’t get SMACv2 to work, please let us know by raising an issue.

+We also added configs for the protoss, terran and zerg configs to the [examples folder](https://github.com/oxwhirl/smacv2/tree/main/smacv2/examples/configs).
+Note that you will have to change the `n_units` and `n_enemies` config to access the different scenarios.

 # Modifying SMACv2

 SMACv2 procedurally generates some content.
 We encourage everyone to modify and expand upon the procedurally generated content in SMACv2.